1905 Alberta general election: Drive to provincehood

 The earliest calls for provincial autonomy in Alberta were made by Robert Brett in 1896, when he proposed the creation of a new province from the District of Alberta and the District of Athabasca.
-However, Brett's proposal failed to garner support and was opposed by Premier Haultain who preferred the Territories form a single large province.
+However, Brett's proposal was opposed by Premier Haultain who preferred the Territories form a single large province.
 In 1900, Haultain secured unanimous approval of a resolution asking the Government of Canada to inquire into the terms for provincial status of the Territories.
 A year later Haultain and Arthur Sifton met with the federal cabinet and submitted a draft constitution for a new province in the North-West Territories.
-Wilfrid Laurier's government was not prepared to consider the proposals, due to concerns about difficult questions surrounding religious education, the delegation of authority, and general apathy towards provincehood of western liberal members of parliament such as Frank Oliver.
+Wilfrid Laurier's government was unwilling to consider the proposals, due to concerns about religious education, the delegation of authority, and general apathy towards provincehood by Frank Oliver and other western liberal members of parliament.

 Maps showing proposals the federal government considered when dividing the North-West Territories into provinces.

-The issue of provincehood was at the forefront of the 1902 North-West Territories general election, and historian Lingard notes that all candidates ran a campaign arguing for provincehood.
+The issue of provincehood was at the forefront of the 1902 North-West Territories general election, and historian Lingard noted that all candidates ran a campaign arguing for provincehood.
 The Territories were under growing financial stress from limited revenue generation authorities while there was wave of immigration and population growth and rising demands for improved government infrastructure and services.
 Haultain's government was reelected in the chaotic and partisan 1902 election.
-Although despite the partisan divisions, the Territorial Assembly continued to agree that provincial autonomy was a pressing concern.
+Despite the partisan divisions, members of the Territorial Assembly agreed that provincial autonomy was a pressing concern.
 During this time, Robert Borden, leader of the federal Conservative Party began to support provincehood for the Territories.
-Frustrated in negotiations with the federal Liberal government, Haultain increasingly identified with the Conservative Party and campaigned for it in the 1904 federal election.
-Despite Haultain's influence, Laurier's Liberals were re-elected, capturing 58 per cent of the vote in the North-West Territories.
+Frustrated in negotiations with the federal Liberal government, Haultain identified with the Conservative Party and campaigned for it in the 1904 federal election.

+Despite Haultain's influence, Laurier's Liberals were re-elected to power and even captured most of the vote in the North-West Territories.
 During the 1904 federal election, Laurier promised that his government would address the issue of provincial status.
-Despite efforts by Frank Oliver to downplay the benefits of autonomy through his Edmonton newspaper the Bulletin, the Liberal government's Speech from the Throne to start the 10th Canadian Parliament committed the government to act on the question of autonomy.
-When the Autonomy Act was passed, it split the North-West Territories along the 4th meridian of the Dominion Land Survey creating two provinces of roughly equal area of 275,000 mi2 and 250,000 people.
-The federal government under Laurier believed that one single province would be too large to effectively manage, and the territory above the 60th parallel north was unfit for agriculture, and therefore had little hope of "thick and permanent settlement".
+Despite efforts by Frank Oliver to downplay the benefits of autonomy in his newspaper, the Edmonton Bulletin, the Liberal government's Speech from the Throne to start the 10th Canadian Parliament committed the government to act on the question of autonomy.
+The government passed the Autonomy Act, which split the southern part of the North-West Territories along the 4th meridian of the Dominion Land Survey and created two provinces of roughly equal area of 275,000 mi2 and 250,000 people each.
+The federal government under Laurier said one single province covering the western prairies would be too large to manage effectively, and the territory above the 60th parallel north was unfit for agriculture and therefore had little hope of "thick and permanent settlement" so was not needing provincehood.